 1. There’s a system to hair color levels.

 Starting with level one representing true black and ending with level ten at platinum blonde, every hair color has a number to represent the level of darkness or lightness.
-Hairstylists don’t typically speak in “medium blonde” or “dark brown” because that can change based on opinion, especially when speaking with a client.
+Hairstylists don't typically speak in "medium blonde" and "dark brown" because that can change based on opinion, especially when speaking with a client.
 But using the level system is to use science that every hairdresser understands the same way.
 Take a look at this chart below to become familiar with what level your hair is and to be able to explain what level you’d like to become when speaking with your hairdresser!
 And a couple notes… you’ll notice that there is no level one pictured on this chart.
-Though this level does in fact exist, most color lines (like Wella, which I use here) don’t even bother to use it.
+Though this level does in fact exist, most color lines don’t even bother to use it.
 Level one is a very true black with blue undertones and for most people that want “black”, a level two does the trick without giving them that blue undertone.
 Level one is also near impossible to lift out of the hair, so it’s best to completely avoid it if that color can be made with a level two.
 Also, it’s important to note that in recent years with the popularity of platinum blondes, you’ll often see levels 11 and 12.
 Those are not pictured here either, but if you can picture a Heidi Montag white-blonde, that’s your level 12.

 2. Each color has an undertone.